 - 6.1) All invited athletes must complete and sign the POSA application form. - 6.2) All athletes must produce a copy of their passport with their application form. - 6.3) All athletes must represent the country that issued their residency.
 Proof of residency of said country must show a minimum of ninety (90) days prior to the commencement of the competition. - 6.4) All athletes must read the rules and regulations and sign a copy for confirmation. - 6.5) All athletes must disclose medical information which will be held confidentially. - 6.6) All athletes must disclose if they have been previously disqualified from any competition. - 6.7) All athletes must represent their legal gender.
 A copy of the birth certificate must be submitted upon request. - 6.8) Each athlete must perform with the same gender except in the case of doubles. - 6.9) All athletes must conduct themselves in accordance with the POSA Pole Art Rules and Regulations. - 6.10) All athletes must arrive and register at the time designated by the POSA. - 6.11) All athletes confirm by taking part in the POSA WPAC that they waive all image rights and will not receive any compensation for photos and videos taken during the event.
 They agree that the images can be used for commercial use. - 6.12) All athletes agree to be interviewed, filmed and or photographed by the media. - 6.13) All athletes must be present at the medal ceremony unless a medical emergency has occurred. - 6.14) All applications should be completed in English. - 6.15) All athletes must have personal insurance that covers them for the duration of the competition.
-This should start one day prior to the competition to two days after the competition has completed. - 6.16) All athletes must produce documentation from a doctor as conformation of good health to compete. - 6.17) All athletes must sign POSA/WHEA Antidoping program, athlete must sign the agreement with a three-month deadline before WPAC, if the athlete has not signed the agreement, she / he cannot take part in the competition.
+This should start one day prior to the competition to two days after the competition has completed. - 6.16) All athletes must produce documentation from a doctor as conformation of good health to compete. - 6.17) All athletes may sign POSA/WHEA Antidoping program, athlete must sign the agreement with a three-month deadline before WPAC, if the athlete has not signed the agreement, she / he cannot take part in the competition\. - \It will be the responsibility of the international federation to communicate via the Workplan whether this type of rule will be applied for the current year's Pole Art World Championship.